zijianhuang/nmce/README.md

 ## Designs

-The UI conforms to Material Design, and the visual components are constructed through composition and wrapping of existing components of Angular Material.
+The UI designs conforms to Material Design, and the visual components are constructed through composition and wrapping of existing components of Angular Material.

 When considering use cases and making design trade-off, the priority is:
 1. Desktop with big monitors, mouse and keyboard